 Did you know?
 Sri Lanka is a major Innovation and Startup Hub

-Why the big global innovation and start-up hubs are having to make room for an Asian newcomer.
+The big global innovation and start-up hubs are having to make room for an Asian newcomer.
+Get to know why Sri Lanka is a major innovation starup hub!

 Author: Zazkia Jogner Berlin